signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 	* Calculate the *rank* of the solution by (1) rounding the values of the diagonal matrix $\textbf{D}$ (stored in `$d`) to 4 decimal places and (2) determining the number of nonzero entries in the rounded matrix.

 	* Use `impute()` to calculate ratings for the test set using the results of `softImpute()`.
 (Pass in to `impute()` the calculated matrix decomposition as well as the user and movie ID columns in the test set.)
+You don't need to worry about unscaling the predictions: `impute()` will automatically take care of that.
 Calculate the corresponding RMSE between the predicted ratings and the actual ratings.

 	* Store the output of `softImpute()` in the previously initialized list `fits` as well as the calculated rank and RMSE in the corresponding row of the `results` data frame.
 Print out the results of the current iteration as well.